 |Taxi||Three types of taxis, indicated by different colors, serve the Hong Kong territory.
 You'll find the red in the urban regions, and they will go anywhere except for Tung Chung Road and Lantau Island's south side.
 Green taxis operate in rural New Territories, so you probably won't run into many of these.
 Lastly, blue taxis run only on Lantau Island.
-Each type of taxi maintains a different fare breakdown that will be posted on the taxi's window.
-Note that passengers are required by law to wear seatbelts when available and you can ask for a receipt at the end of each ride.
+Each type of taxi maintains a different fare breakdown.
 If you run into traffic or need to cross a body of water, the rate can skyrocket in a hurry, and the ride can take longer than if you used the MTR.
 In downtown Hong Kong and the Kowloon Peninsula, taxis are easy to flag down from the street.
 In other areas, you should call the taxi dispatch to request one.|

 |On Foot||While you should definitely get lost in Hong Kong's streets and stumble upon street markets, you should not rely solely on your feet to get around.
 The hilly terrain will wear out your legs quickly, and the water divisions make walking impossible.
-If you do plan to explore on foot, be sure to grab an up-to-date street map from a Hong Kong Tourism Board visitor center.|
+If you do plan to explore on foot, grab an up-to-date street map from a Hong Kong Tourism Board visitor center.|